phaserjs/phaser-ce/README.md

 * Fixed wrong position in Ellipse#random (#522)
 * Fixed an Animation skipping the final frame in low-FPS situations (#524)
 * Fixed wrong position in Debug#geom (#526)
+* Depending on the shape type, Debug#geom didn't always force a rendering type when `forceType` was used.

 ### TypeScript definitions